nus-cs2103-AY2223S1/tp/docs/team/yuehernkang.md

+---
+layout: page
+title: Yue Hern's Project Portfolio Page
+---

-# Condonery
+# Project: Condonery

-##Overview:
-Condonery is a desktop app made for property agents primarily used for managing client contacts and property listings.
+Condonery is a desktop app made for property agents primarily used for managing client contacts and condo listings.
 It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, Condonery can get your contact management tasks done faster than traditional GUI apps.

 ## Summary of Contributions: